cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

     cdap-wise-|cdap-apps-version|.jar

-**Learn More:** A detailed description of the application and its implementation is available in the :ref:`Web Analytics Application documentation <examples-web-analytics>`.
+**Learn More:** A detailed description of the application and its implementation is available in the :ref:`Web Analytics Application <examples-web-analytics>` documentation.

 Deploying the Application